Skip to main content

 Intense aroma (lemon, lime, orange) · 1-2 drops

-The cheat code — huge perceived flavor via smell, zero osmolality.
+Huge perceived flavor via smell, zero osmolality.
 Must be food-grade/GRAS certified.
+Separates in water, so shake before each sip or disperse into dry carbs first.

 Freeze-Dried Fruit Powder